Campaign of the Manuripi region: Legacy

 In honor of Captain Echeverría, the "29th Infantry Regiment Cap.
 Lino Echeverría" was named in his honor in 1982.

-There is a controversy over the fact of Captain Echeverría's presence in the region.
+There is a controversy over Captain Echeverría's presence in the region.
 Apparently, it had been several months since that territory (about 250,000 km²), had been recognized as Peruvian by the Bolivian government, according to the Border Rectification Treaty, in exchange for Peru recognizing Bolivian rights in 91,726 km2 in the Acre region.

-According to the Bolivian point of view, this treaty —established on September 17, 1909— constituted a territorial victory for Lima, since most of the disputed territory became part of Peru.
+According to the Bolivian point of view, this treaty —established on September 17, 1909— constituted a territorial victory for Lima since most of the disputed territory became part of Peru.
 A general agreement between Peru and Bolivia was obtained in 1909 and was parallel to the revision of the Titicaca line.
 A landmark of this discussion was the Argentine arbitration process between Bolivia and Peru.
 The Argentine mediation on the Peruvian and Bolivian titles in the Acre, was settled against Bolivia in the Treaty of 1909, the same year in which Brazil and Peru would also have their verdict about the distribution, among others, of spoils of the Acre by Brazil and Peru: in this case the arbitration trial agreed with Peru.
-All these events apparently went unnoticed by Captain Echeverría Therefore, it is speculated that the captain was not informed of these diplomatic events between the two countries, which would explain his presence in the Manuripi.
+All these events went unnoticed by Captain Echeverría Therefore, it is speculated that the captain was not informed of these diplomatic events between the two countries, which would explain his presence in the Manuripi.